Mischief Makers: Legacy

 Video game journalists from sources such as GamesRadar and Nintendo World Report cited Mischief Makers as suited for reissue either through the Nintendo eShop or in a sequel or franchise reboot.
 Retro Gamer placed the "masterpiece of mayhem" 80th on its list of "essential" Nintendo 64 games for its "unbridled quality".
 In 2009, GamesRadar called it "possibly the most underrated and widely ignored" Nintendo 64 game.
 In the years since, Retro Gamer reported Mischief Makers as a somewhat rare collectible, with a rarity score of 7/10.
 The website wrote that Mischief Makers was received poorly because players wanted 3D instead of 2D gameplay in Nintendo 64 games.
 Gamasutra's John Harris added that those who gave it a "bum rap" missed a "surprisingly clever" game.
 UGO remembered it as innovative, though imperfect, and asked to see Marina reinterpreted and resurrected in a new game.
 Marina reappeared as an unlockable character in Treasure's 1999 Rakugaki Showtime.

-In February 2023, the Smash Remix fan mod for Super Smash Bros. for the Nintendo 64 added her as a playable character in version 1.3.0.